apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 ### Google Cloud Pub/Sub Ticket Registry

 A new ticket registry implementation backed by [Google Cloud's PubSub](../ticketing/GCP-PubSub-Ticket-Registry.html) is now available.

+### OpenID Connect Dynamic Registration

+Supported grant types and response types are recognized during [OpenID Connect Dynamic Registration](../authentication/OIDC-Authentication-Dynamic-Registration.html).
+Furthermore, sensible defaults would be used if grant types or response types are not explicitly requested.

 ## Other Stuff

-- Supported grant types and response types are recognized during [OpenID Connect Dynamic Registration](../authentication/OIDC-Authentication-Dynamic-Registration.html).
 - Ticket registry operations are now *observed* using [Micrometer Observations](https://micrometer.io/docs/observation) and then reported as metrics.
 - JSON and YAML service registries are able to auto-organize and store service definition files in dedicated directories identified by the service type.